 So here are our teenagers, sharing about the effects of this class, and how it influenced them.

-This post is part of Sinai and Synapses’ project Scientists in Synagogues, a grass-roots program to offer Jews opportunities to explore the most interesting and pressing questions surrounding Judaism and science.
+(This post is part of Sinai and Synapses’ project Scientists in Synagogues, a grass-roots program to offer Jews opportunities to explore the most interesting and pressing questions surrounding Judaism and science.
+This post is from Temple Israel Center, a Conservative Congregation in White Plains, NY).